Oxygen treatment methods from the 1920s are still being used to treat patients

 If you would like to market O2matic’s products and become a partner, please feel free to contact Farzad Saber.

-If you want to know more about O2matic’s products and our local partners, please feel free to contact Anja Rode.
+If you want to know more about O2matic’s products and our local partners, please feel free to contact Anja Rode Lave.

 CEO